 4. Skin health

-One of the benefits of probiotics is their ability to reduce inflammation in the gut, and the same may be true for the health of your skin.
+One of the health benefits of probiotics is their ability to reduce inflammation in the gut, and the same may be true for the health of your skin.
 Probiotics have been shown in studies to help reduce acne, roseacea and eczema3 which are all generally linked to inflammation.
 The microbes in your gut even help to improve the absorption of nutrients including fatty acids which may help to improve the look and feel of skin.

 With 70-80% of the immune system residing in your gut, probiotics play an important role in keeping you healthy.
 They help to reinforce the protective barrier of the gut to prevent bad bacteria from reaching the bloodstream, and modulate immune cells and inflammation in the body.